-After attaining 30-credit hours, each student must complete a supervised rigorous writing experience prior to graduation.
-To satisfy this requirement, each student must complete a course or seminar that is designated by the associate dean as satisfying the requirement.
+Pursuant to ABA Standard 303(a)(2), each student, after attaining 30-credit hours, must complete a supervised rigorous writing experience prior to graduation.
+To satisfy this requirement, each student must complete a course or seminar or other approved writing experience.

-A course or seminar will satisfy the writing requirement only if:
+A course, seminar, or other approved writing experience will satisfy the writing requirement only if:

 - it is for academic credit and graded (pass/fail courses do not qualify);